Trie, Digital Tree, Prefix Tree Basics and Visualization

 Except for the keysWithPrefix

-method, whose complexity depends on the length of the returned result, other prefix operations have a complexity of , where L
+method whose complexity depends on the length of the return result, the complexity of other prefix operations is , where is the length of the prefix string.

-By the way, doesn't the keysWithPrefix
+By the way, isn't this keysWithPrefix

-method seem well-suited for implementing an auto-complete feature?
+method quite suitable for implementing auto-complete functionality?